 A geodesic tent is essentially a dome tent with more poles.
 These poles criss-cross at a center point at the top of the tent, thereby forming a lattice shell of triangles that strengthen the overall structure providing excellent stability in harsh conditions.

 Semi-geodesic tents are, in essence, scaled-down versions of geodesic tents that use fewer poles.
 As a result, they are often lighter but offer less stability in high winds.

 - The most stable type of backcountry shelter available

 - Many models are too heavy for backpacking

 - Can be pricey

-Tunnel tents use a succession of poles arced over the sleeping area to provide a—you guessed it!—tunnel-like living space inside the tent body.
+Tunnel tents use a succession of poles arced over the sleeping area to provide a – you guessed it! – a tunnel shape living space inside the body of the tent.
 These tents are rarely freestanding and rely on careful pitching (with numerous guy lines and pegs) for stability.

 - Spacious, for the most part

 - Usually, offer plenty of headroom